 The Birman Heart Disease Research Fund was established in 2013 by the Birman Heart Foundation to fund research into the genetics of heart disease in Birman cats.
 Led by Alwyn Hill and other volunteers in Europe, the fund hopes to create a DNA test designed for breeders to manage the situation.

-A devastating loss of their beloved companion, Speckles, has led an anonymous donor to reach out to Winn Feline Foundation regarding a one-time sponsorship of future research.
+A devastating loss of their beloved companion, Speckles, has led an anonymous donor to reach out to then Winn Feline Foundation regarding a one-time sponsorship of future research.

 Speckles was tragically lost to one form of abdominal cancer, carcinomatosis.
 Thus Speckles’ family wants their donation to fund new health studies leading to potential answers for the major cancers (lymphoma, carcinomas, and mast cell disease) of the “triad” in cats– the liver, pancreas, and gastrointestinal tract.
 Pioneering studies regarding prevention, early diagnosis, pain management and treatment of major triad cancers will be encouraged.